Sorin373/GraphsProject/README.md

 # Overview

 This project focuses on the implementation and utilization of various graph theories to analyze and manipulate graphs.
-Specifically, we employ concepts such as complete graphs, adjacency matrices, gradient maximization, and gradient descent to perform various graph-related operations.
+Specifically, we employ concepts such as complete graphs, adjacency matrices and degree of a node.

 # Graph Theories